tarun36rocker/IPL-Auction-Simulation/README.md

-# 🏏 IPL Auction Simulation using Data-Driven Strategies
+# IPL Auction Simulation using Clustering and Ranking

 This project simulates IPL auction dynamics using data-driven techniques by analysing team weaknesses, clustering similar teams, and recommending optimal player targets.